 Why should you aspire to be a CSQA?

-- As a part of the QA universe, you will have the best principles, practices and the code of conduct that will differentiate you from the other QAs.
+- As a part of the QA universe, you will have the best principles, practices, and code of conduct that will differentiate you from the other QAs.
 This vastly improves the whole QA-sphere.

 - You will have more confidence in your day to day QA activities and can guide your peers better.